paultopia/Text-tools-for-ios-pythonista/README.md

 **risfile.py and zotero.py**: very much work-in-progress scripts to add data to zotero.

+**zipimages.py**: select multiple images in the ios photos app and share them to this script, and it will shove them into a tar.gzip archive, which will then pop up in a share sheet on its own.
+For efficient uploading of a group of images to dropbox, onedrive, etc., emailing, and so forth.

 more to be added as I make 'em.